How many siblings does Migbelis Castellanos have?

 Passionate about physical training and baseball, Moisés Miguel Castellanos is the younger brother of Migbelis Castellanos.

-The 19-year-old athlete has a broad professional career in the United States that is supported by a minor league contract he signed in 2018 with the Boston Red Sox, according to information reviewed by the Minor League Baseball website.
+The 19-year-old sportsman has a long career in the United States that is backed by a minor league contract he signed in 2018 with the Boston Red Sox, according to information reviewed by the Minor League Baseball website.

 At present, Moisés Miguel is temporarily estranged from baseball.
-However, in a recent publication on his official Instagram account, he assured that he hopes to return to the sport that he is so passionate about very soon.
+However, in a recent publication on his official account on Instagram, he assured that he hopes to return to the sport that he loves so much very soon.

-In his role as a baseball player, the younger brother of Migbelis Castellanos feels great admiration for personalities such as Félix Hernández, David Ortiz and Miguel Cabrera.
+In his facet as a baseball player, the younger brother of Migbelis Castellanos feels great admiration for personalities such as Félix Hernández, David Ortiz and Miguel Cabrera.

 Being the youngest of his siblings, Moisés Miguel Castellanos is very close to Migbelis and Leonardo Miguel Castellanos, with whom he shares funny moments through the stories on his Instagram profile.